 Return to Forecast Pro, reopen the Excel Collaboration Manager.

 The Last action column displays the status for all collaboration spreadsheets associated with the project.
-Notice that since we did not modify the spreadsheets for Aly and Daisuke they display “Created in FP,” while the spreadsheets for Nancy and Pedro display “Modified externally.”
+Notice that since we did not modify the spreadsheets for Aly, Nancy, and Daisuke they display “Created in FP,” while the spreadsheet for Nancy displays “Modified externally.”

 Explore these items and verify that the overrides were imported as expected.